 In the world of web writing, it’s important to capture and retain the attention of readers.
-In order to do this, it is essential to use language that’s personal and upbeat.
+To do this, it is essential to use language that’s personal and upbeat.

 In addition to that, avoiding long paragraphs is a must.
-Readers tend to make their minds about your content with just a quick glance.
+Readers tend to make up their minds about your content with just a glance.

 Know Your Audience

 Knowing your audience is the cornerstone of writing for the web.
 It helps you tailor your content to fit their needs and establishes you as an expert in your industry.
 This builds trust and can lead to brand loyalty and sales.